 This has been a very hard diagnosis to swallow.
 I am grateful for my family and friends who have been so supportive with love and encouragement.
 God has been with me each step of the way to provide me with strength to carry on.
 I am not fearful because I am assured of my eternal destiny.
 I am so grateful for Ron, who has cared for me so well.
 I am so blessed!
 I hope to make the most of my time to enjoy my friends and to celebrate life! /s/ Joan Fong November 2013

-In the 42 months since then, life has been good living with cancer, not dying from cancer.
+In the 45 months since then, life has been good living with cancer, not dying from cancer.
 The lung cancer invisible war has ebbed and flowed with battles fought in the lungs, hips, pelvis, spine, liver, lymph nodes, shoulders, ribs and brain.
+Joan passed onto glory July 29 after doing 15 different lines of treatment, dying of lung cancer causing liver failure.

 - Plan A - RADIATION palliative fix of the hip with 10 rounds of radiation Nov 2013 and let the hip naturally mend so I can walk again Jan 2014 - Plan B - TARGETED THERAPY 1st line of therapy Nov 2013-Sept 2014 - targeted therapy using daily oral pill 1st Gen TKI inhibitor Tarceva (erlotinib).
 Joan is EGFR exon 19 del positive. * Responsive to treatment with initial shrinkage of 75% in first 90 days * Progression June 2014 (8 months) * MILESTONE *** 8 MONTH SURVIVAL JUNE 2014!!!!
 SAW YOUNGEST GRADUATE HIGH SCHOOL AND MIDDLE GRADUATE WEST POINT!
 MEDIAN SURVIVAL ANTICIPATED 8 MONTHS.
 BEAT THE MEDIAN BIOPSY TO ANALYZE PROGRESSION June, and then again in July 2014.
 No actionable mutation therapies discovered. - Plan C - CLINICAL TRIAL #1 - 2nd line of therapy Sept 2014- Jan 2015- clinical trial of INC280 &Tarceva * INC 280 is for cMET overexpression. * Responsiveness mixed * Progression Jan 2015 MILESTONE **** 12 MONTH SURVIVAL NOV 2014!!!!
 MADE 30 YEARS MARRIAGE!
 MORE THAN 50% DON'T SURVIVE 12 MONTHS.
 BEAT THE AVERAGE - Plan D - SYSTEMATIC CHEMOTHERAPY - 3rd line of therapy Jan 2015-August 2015 - targeted chemo * Carboplatin/ Avastin/ Alimta 6 rounds, then maintenance Avastin/Alimta * * Responsive with reduced activity and size after two cycles * Progression August 2015 - Plan E - TARGETED THERAPY #3 - 4th line of therapy August 2015 - June 2016 - 2nd generation TKI inhibitor Afatinib daily oral pill and every two week chemo infusion of Cetuximab * Responsive as stable * Progression Feb 2016 * * Liquid biopsy finds T790M, which is an actionable mutation MILESTONE **** 24 MONTH SURVIVAL NOV 2015!!!!
 MORE THAN 75% DON'T SURVIVE 24 MONTHS.
 BEAT THE AVERAGE - Plan F - RADIATION Cyberknife new growth in the T8 spine March 2016 - Plan G - RADIATION Cyberknife new lesions in the liver (3) and the T8 spine March-April 2016 * Gold seed fiduciaries implanted into liver PREPARING FOR CLINICAL TRIAL AND DISCOVERED BRAIN METS APRIL 2016 - Plan H - RADIATION Whole brain radiation therapy May 2016 * ten rounds of treatment * Trial required MRI discovers 13 brain mets not known before.
 Asymptomatic - Plan I - CLINICAL TRIAL #2 - 5th line therapy - * June 2016 to September 2016 * Phase 1 clinical trial AZD9291 osimertinib (Tagrisso) and necitumumab (Portrazza) Stable to slightly smaller at the end of cycle 2 (six weeks of treatment) end of cycle 4 (12 weeks), lung still stable, but growth detected in liver.
 PET confirms cancer activity in the liver and also in the sacrum as well as in the lung Plan J - CLINICAL TRIAL #3 - 6th line of therapy September 2016 * searching * October 13, 2016 started new clinical trial testing Onalespib (AT13387 a Heat Shock Protein 90 inhibitor) with erlobtinib (Tarceva).
 CT shows Right Upper Lung primary is almost as large as when first diagnosed having grown 50% in six weeks.
 CT Scan at the end of eight weeks shows RUL primary stable, but progression in the liver.
 PET shows heightened activity in the bones.
 Progression December 2016 * Back MRI 12/8/16 shows Cancer growth in T5-T11 with fears of spinal cord compression T7-T9 MILESTONE **** 36 MONTH SURVIVAL NOV 2016!!!!
 MORE THAN 90% DON'T SURVIVE 36 MONTHS.
 BEAT THE AVERAGE.
 THE 5-year SURVIVAL STATS ARE LESS THAN 5% Plan K * RADIATION - Ten rounds of external beam radiation to the T4-T12 (30Gy) December 2016 Plan L * SYSTEMATIC CHEMOTHERAPY - Paclitaxel (Taxol ®) and carboplatin (also known as Taxol/Carbo) starting after Christmas 2016 ( PROGRESSION March 2017 Plan M * in search of choosing a Standard of Care option or a clinical trial, ***** UPDATED 5/18/17 ***** 11/13 - 9/14 Tarceva * Progression found in June 9/14-1/15 Clinical trial NCT01911507 INC280 and Tarceva * Progression found in January 1/15-8/15 Carboplatin with Alimta/Avastin (6 cycles and then 4 cycles maintenance) * Progression found in August 8/15-4/16 Afatinib* Progression found in Feb. * Liquid biopsy finds T790M 3/16- SBRT Cyberknife metastatisis in T8 spine 4/16 - SBRT Cyberknife 3 met spots in liver 5/16 - Whole Brain Radiation 13 mets in brain * discovered by trial baseline tests * asymptomatic 6/16 - 9/16 * Clinical trial NCT02496663 Osimertinib and Necitumumab * progression found in liver and heightened activity in the sacrum and reduced activity in the RUL.
 Liquid biopsy findings were T790M suppressed by Osimertinib, but new PIK3CA mutation discovered.
 10/16 * 12/16 Clinical trial NCT02535338 Onalespib (AT13387 an Heat Shock Protein 90 inhibitor) with Erlobtinib (Tarceva) * progression found in liver and heightened activity in the bones.
 Stable in RUL. * Spinal MRI reveals T5-T11 active with T7-T9 spinal cord compression concerns 12/16 * External Beam Radiation of T5-T11 * 30Gy 12/16 - 3/17 * Paclitaxel (Taxol ®) and carboplatin start 12/30/16 3/17 * in search of next steps.
 ABBY 399 or SOC?
 4/17 * discovered brain met due to clinical trial MRI.
 5/17 * expanded to 13 brain mets.
 Cyberknife